GS1400/MADFO/README.md

 * a driver program driver.m showing its use,
 * and the paper

-M. Kimiaei and A. Neumaier

-Effective matrix adaptation strategy for noisy derivative-free optimization
+M. Kimiaei and A. Neumaier, Effective matrix adaptation strategy for noisy derivative-free optimization, accepted for publication in Mathematical Programming Computation (20.06.2024).

 This paper describes the method implemented and some test results.
 Please cite this paper when using this package in scientific work.